brianCHUCHU/tsb-hb/README.md

 Reference implementation for `Taxonomy-Conditioned Hierarchical Bayesian TSB Models for Heterogeneous Intermittent Demand Forecasting`.

-This repository is paper-facing.
-The canonical configuration follows `Hummer_noHurdle.tex`:

 - Online Retail uses ADI/CV^2 taxonomy-conditioned pooling computed once from the initialization window.
 - M5 uses a single global pool in the main reported run.
 - Fixed-origin is the main evaluation protocol; walk-forward is kept as a robustness check.